‘Teen Mom OG’: Cheyenne Floyd Officially Joins The Cast

 We are excited to be joining MTV Teen Mom OG!
 Although I was not a teen parent, I am a young parent and hope that my story and our experiences help other families.
 Thank you @TeenMom for giving us a platform to bring awareness to @thatsRyderK’s rare genetic condition VLCAD & showing how Co-Parenting can be done harmony.
 Proud of us @corywharton_ig!

 As many fans will remember, Farrah Abraham was fired from Teen Mom OG last season after she refused to end her involvement in the adult film industry.
-Abraham, who had cut off all contact with her co-stars by this time, was let go from the show, and ultimately replaced by two new cast members.
+Abraham, who had cut off all contact with her co-stars by that time, was let go from the show, and ultimately replaced by two new cast members.

 Last year, Teen Mom 2 added Briana DeJesus as its fifth cast member, and it seemed that MTV wanted five girls to balance out Teen Mom OG as well.
 Although Cheyenne Floyd and Cory Wharton were rumored to be joining the cast well before Bristol Palin was announced, the network played up Palin joining the series via social media and in a new commercial.